Open afternoon Saturday 15th December 1-3pm

-Spider sexing:- Many people are claiming to sex tarantulas, it is not an easy task, spiders can only be sexed by examining the moulted skin under a microscope.
+Spider sexing:- Many people are claiming to sex tarantulas, it is not an easy task, spiders can only be sexed by examining the moulted skin under a lens or microscope.
 Pet shops rarely have a spider long enough for it to moult and even some dealers are claiming that their spiders are female when in reality they have no idea.
 I do not sex my spiders, I do not have the time, the expertise, or the inclination.
 I can guarantee my spiders are well cared for and healthy.
+My tarantulas are first and foremost 'pets' (eight legged hamsters!).

 I always have a wide selection of tarantulas available.
 Please see the current Tarantula category for details.
 The following descriptions are a brief guide to the most commonly available tarantulas.